ANSHAM1/ANSHAM1/README.md

 - 🌱 Practicing **Data Structures & Algorithms** in **C++** and **Java** to keep sharpening problem-solving skills.
 - 💬 Always open to chat about **C++**, **Rust**, **CUDA**, **PyTorch**, **TensorFlow**, or even **MERN stack** development.
 - 📫 Reach me at: [anshammaurya2291@gmail.com](mailto:anshammaurya2291@gmail.com)
 - ⚡ Fun fact: I enjoy **reverse-engineering intelligent behavior in code** — like peeking into how “thinking” works 🧩🤯.

+Portfolio - <a href="https://ansham1-portfolio.vercel.app/" > visit </a>

 ---